Cervical screening saves lives

 Why screening is important

 Cervical cancer is one of the most preventable cancers.
-Most cervical cancers occur in women who have never screened or do not screen regularly.
+Most cervical cancers occur in people who have never screened or do not screen regularly.
 Having regular screening tests is the best way to protect yourself.
 The test detects the presence of HPV so that it can be monitored or investigated further if needed.

 Read more about the effectiveness of the screening program.